AndrewMcM98/The-Boathouse-Restaurant/README.md

 ### Strategy Plane
 This website was created to provide an online presence to the boathouse restaurant to increase awareness for the restaurant whilst offering an easier efficient method for customers to gain more information about the restaurant and what's on offer, whilst being able to make contact or bookings efficiently through clear logic calls to action in links to the booking page or a google map finder, located on the footer of each page encouraging engagement with the user.

-Therefore, following market research of other local restaurants it was important to provide general restaurant information, a menu with pricing, a gallery showcasing the restaurants unique setting by the sea, with clear calls to action for a customer to engage with the website or easily find the restaurant.
+Therefore, following market research of other local restaurants it was important to provide general restaurant information, a menu with pricing, a gallery showcasing the restaurants unique setting by the sea, with clear calls to action for a customer to engage with the website or easily.

 ### Scope Plane
 Important features included within this project are,
 - 4 seperate pages
 - 2 pages with a specific function to encourage engagement with the user though a contact-us and booking form
 - A home page providing opening days/hours with general about information for the user
-- A footer containing social media link and a google map finder to encourage engagement across social platforms, whilst making it easy for a user to find the restaurant
+- A footer containing social media link's to encourage engagement across social platforms, and a google map finder making it easy for a user to find the restaurant
 - A responsive website so that a user can access and interact with this website across a range of devices
-- A gallery section to show case the spacious and picturesque location of the restaurant to attract customers
+- A gallery section to show-case the spacious and picturesque location of the restaurant to attract customers

 ### Structure Plane
 The structure and design of the website was created to contain a specific purpose for each section throughout the website such as,

 1. Navigation
 - Responsive menu bar across devices
-- Easily accessed to the top of each page whilst allowing easy access to each page
+- Easily accessed at the top of each page whilst allowing easy access to each page
-- A clear background colour & black strike line to the top of the menu section the user is currently on
+- A clear background colour & black strike line to the top of the menu section which is displayed on the page of which the user is currently on
 2. Home
 - Clear bright background colour, with a simple background image and overlay text which is easily read by the user
 - A clear section providing information for opening times
 - An about us section to provide background information for the restaurant and owner
 - A call to action for the user to encourage engagement in booking
 3. Menu
-- A clear easily found section providing clear concise information for the produce on offer accompanied by a brief description with pricing included
+- A clear and easily found section providing concise information for the produce on offer accompanied by a brief description with pricing included
 4. Gallery
-- This section is show casing the picturesque, spacious and delicious cuisine on offer, which showcases the restaurant whilst appealing to the user
+- This section is show casing the picturesque, spacious and delicious cuisine on offer, and showcases the restaurant whilst appealing to the user
 5. Contact Us
 - This call to action page is to encourage contact and engagement with the user so that the user can easily and comfortably contact the restaurant with any enquiries or queries they may have
 6. Booking